IATI/cdfd-docs/docs/processing.rst

 * Provider organisation: :iati-reference:`reporting-org`
 * Receiver organisation/s: :iati-reference:`participating-org`- Implementing org

-Where budgets span more than one quarter, they are split into multiple rows that map to one quarter each.
-The value is split proportionately.
-If a budget does not perfectly span quarters, the number of days in each part-quarter are used to calculate the proportion to be attributed to each quarter.

-This maintains comparability between transactions (which are marked with a single date) and budgets (which span a period, and which may not align with an organisation's fiscal year).

 Where revised and original budgets are both published for the same period, revised budgets are used instead of original budgets.